ForgeRock/openig-devops-guide/README.md

 docker/sample3-oidc<br>
 OpenIG configuration to use a social login to access a page and a Dockerfile that refers to the base image.

-Kubernetes/sample4-kubernetes<br>
+kubernetes/sample4-kubernetes<br>
 OpenIG configuration, a Dockerfile, scripts, and yaml files to demonstrate OpenIG running on Kubernetes.

 # Feedback

-Please file any discovered issues on the github project.
+Please file any issues on the github project.